mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Alternatives to `sed` include the Unix utility `awk` and nearly any general purpose programming language.

-Awk excels at processing record-based text where each line is thought of as a record composed of columns with similar formatting, perhaps separated by spaces or tabs.
+`awk` excels at processing record-based text where each line is thought of as a record composed of columns with similar formatting, perhaps separated by spaces or tabs.